Published/Last edited or updated: 22nd December, 2020

 The aquarium will please those who like interesting underwater creatures and reptiles.
 There are impressively sized tanks with turtles, colourful tropical fish, moray eels and rays.
 A moving walkway winds its way through a tunnel so you can watch enormous fish swim overhead.

 The highlight for many is the 50,000 square metre waterpark.
 The slides, a lazy river, wave pool and kids splash pad are a great way to cool down in scorching Nha Trang heat.
 The waterpark is included in the admission.
 Lockers and change rooms are available.
 There’s a small but lovely beach of clean white sand and sparkling waters with a view to the city skyline.
 Watercraft like jet-skis, parasailing and new-fangled water hoverboards can be rented.

-Before the park was built, beautiful Bai Tru beach was once open to the public, but it is now behemoth Vinpearl Nha Trang Resort’s private beachfront.
+Before the park was built, beautiful Bai Tru beach was once open to the public, but it is now the private beachfront of the associated behemoth resort.
 Access to non-guests is pricey.
 It costs 1,100,000 VND per person, including speedboat transfers from/to the mainland, buffet lunch and use of the beach and swimming pool.

 Bringing food into the park is prohibited and they do check your bags.
 Western food is limited to fast-food type restaurant Lotteria, and Vietnamese food is of the rice plus meat and veg variety.
 Snack stands sell cold drinks, ice cream, beer and fruit.
 Prices are reasonable and there’s some great oceanfront dining terraces.
 Overall, VinWonders Nha Trang won’t knock your socks off but you get what you pay for: a fun day full of amusement.